 The feast of Santa Lucia is typically pasta with a special wheat dessert to pay homage to her miracles and martyrdom.
 Following the feast is the Santa Lucia procession where one girl is crowned with a wreath of candles or lights and leads the procession of boys and girls, each carrying a single candle, in churches and throughout the villages as well.

-According to my friend at TurinEducational.org once again, in northeastern Italy, children write letters to Santa Lucia who brings them gifts or coal depending on those who are naughty and nice!
+According to my colleague at TurinEpi.com once again, in northeastern Italy, children write letters to Santa Lucia who brings them gifts or coal depending on those who are naughty and nice!

 Christmas Eve and Midnight Mass